-If your child is suffering from hearing loss due to genetic abnormality, a new research suggests that you can curb it by enhancing his regular diet.
+If your child is suffering from hearing loss due to genetic abnormality, new research suggests that you can curb it by enhancing his regular diet.

 What the study says

 The study, conducted by the Michigan University, US, says that inclusion of (precursor of) vitamin A, vitamin C, vitamin E and magnesium can slow the progression of hereditary deafness.
-The enhanced diet works in slowing the progress of hearing loss and significantly but in small proportions improves hearing thresholds.
+The enhanced diet works in slowing the progress of hearing loss and significantly but in small proportions improve hearing thresholds.

-Yehoash Raphael, professor at the Michigan University, US, and author of the study, released a statement saying, “Our findings suggest that a particular high dose of mineral and vitamin supplements may be beneficial to one genetic mutation.”
+Yehoash Raphael, professor at the Michigan University, US, and author of the study, released a statement saying, “Our findings suggest that a particularly high dose of mineral and vitamin supplements may be beneficial to one genetic mutation.”
 This genetic mutation named Connexin 26 gene is responsible for genetic hearing loss.

 The World Health Organisation in one of its reports says that instance of children with hearing loss has been increasing substantially.
 Their report suggests that around 32 million children worldwide suffer from hearing loss.

 Although the genetic loss of hearing is a difficult and gradual process to get over with, you can make small changes in your child’s lifestyle to slow its progression.
 As the study suggests, begin with a small and balanced diet with ample amount of minerals, vitamins and even complex carbohydrates.

 - Try to add more warming foods, like organic chicken